cdktn-io/cdktn-provider-aws/docs/timestreaminfluxdbDbCluster.csharp.md

 Specifies the type of cluster to create.

+This field is forbidden for InfluxDB V3 clusters
+(when using an InfluxDB V3 db parameter group).

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.21.0/docs/resources/timestreaminfluxdb_db_cluster#deployment_type TimestreaminfluxdbDbCluster#deployment_type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/6.22.1/docs/resources/timestreaminfluxdb_db_cluster#deployment_type TimestreaminfluxdbDbCluster#deployment_type}

 ---